-If you have an up-to-date heating system, you probably also have temperature controls on your radiators – also know as thermostatic radiator valves or TRVs.
+If you have an up-to-date heating system, you probably also have temperature controls on your radiators — also known as thermostatic radiator valves or TRVs.

 If you don't have the option of using radiator controls you may want to use a gas fire or electric heater in a room where you spend a lot of time — although it's still a good idea to use your main heating to keep a reasonable background temperature around the home.

-If you do this, however, make sure your thermostat - also known as a roomstat - isn’t in the room with the additional heating, otherwise it will disrupt control of the main heating system.
-If you have a wireless thermostat move it out of the room you’re locally heating.
+If you do this, however, make sure your thermostat isn't in the room with the additional heating, otherwise it will disrupt control of the main heating system.
+If you have a wireless thermostat, move it out of the room you're locally heating.